robinredX/BitTorrent_in_Python/protocol.md

 - **hub answer**:    `<len=0x0001+X`>`<id=0x11`>`<payload size=X`>
   - payload : X bytes : bendoded dictionary composed of b'key':value (bencoded value as bytefield, integer, list or dictionnary)
-    - failure reason: If present, then no other keys may be present.
+    - b'failure reason': If present, then no other keys may be present.
 The value is a human-readable error message as to why the request failed (string).
     - b'warning message': (optional) The response still gets processed normally.
 The warning message is shown just like an error.
     - b'interval': Interval in seconds that the _player_ should wait between sending regular requests to the _hub_
     - b'min interval': (optional) Minimum announce interval, in seconds.
 If present clients must not reannounce more frequently than this.